-There are plenty of opportunities for computer science and other science students to conduct research over the summer.
+There are plenty of opportunities for geology and other science students to conduct research over the summer.